 You’ve been through this stage – puberty.
 It’s a time of rejoicing because you’re crossing over from being a child to becoming a man.
-During this stage, hormones are raging and there’s one bad side effect – Acne.
+During this stage, hormones are raging, and there’s one adverse side effect – Acne.

 Acne.org recommends that if you’ve decided to go the shaving route, it will be best to shave once per day because if you let your facial hair grow, there is more pull when you drag a razor across your face.

 Pulling and tugging will irritate acne.

 Preparation is the most essential part of shaving, even with clear skin.
 When you have acne, this is an even more important part of shaving that you cannot skip, or you’ll end up with an irritated face, and lots of razor bumps will make your face look worst.

 The best way to prep your beard area for shaving would be taking a hot shower because the steam from the hot water will soften facial hair and open up the pores of your skin.

 A hot shower also helps rid the face of excess oil, thus minimizing the risk of bacteria spreading during shaving.

 Some people take it as far as shaving in the shower.
 That will be a personal preference.
 If you’re comfortable shaving inside the shower, by all means, do so.

 If a hot shower is not possible, make sure to wash your face with warm water and/or apply a hot towel on your face and leave it on for around 3 minutes or so.
 That’s what the professional barbers do.